-As of December 31, 2022, the company-operated three Fuzzy's restaurants that were acquired in December 2022.
-During 2022, 2021 and 2020, the company-operated 69 Applebee's restaurants that were acquired from a former franchisee in December 2018.
+In connection with our acquisition of Fuzzy's in December 2022, the Company acquired three company-owned Fuzzy's restaurants, and subsequently refranchised two restaurants in April 2023.
+As of December 31, 2023, the Company operated one Fuzzy's restaurant.
+During 2022 and 2021, the Company operated 69 Applebee's restaurants that were acquired from a former franchisee in December 2018.
 The 69 Applebee's company-operated restaurants were sold in October 2022.
 All company-operated restaurants were located in the United States.
 Company restaurant sales are retail sales at company-operated restaurants.
 Company restaurant expenses are operating expenses at company-operated restaurants and include food, beverage, labor, benefits, utilities, rent and other operating costs.